Menrath/wordpress-activitypub/readme.txt

 * Changed: Moved password check to `is_post_disabled` function.
 * Fixed: Handle deletes from remote servers that leave behind an accessible Tombstone object.
 * Fixed: No longer parses tags for post types that don't support Activitypub.
-* Fixed: Negotiation of ActivityPub requests for custom post types when queried by the ActivityPub ID.
 * Fixed: rel attribute will now contain no more than one "me" value.

 = 4.7.3 =